Nebucatnetzer/network_inventory/README.md

 Please note that I will only use and test the first method.

 [^1]: https://nixos.org/download.html
 [^2]: https://python-poetry.org

 After you've entered the development environment with either method you can start the server.
 With the nix version you can start it with `dev run`.
 With poetry `./dev.sh run`.
 This will start a PostgreSQL database running inside a docker container and start the Django development server.
 You can then access it in the browser under the FQDN of your computer.
-E.g. `mypc.domain.local`.
+E.g.
+`http://mypc.domain.local:8000`.
 Run the `dev` command without an argument to see all options.

 ## Environment Variables